harunaltunhr/class-repo-template/student-bios/README.md

 # Student Bios

-This folder will soon contain a markdown from each and every one of you, Pull Requests!
+This folder will soon contain a markdown from each and every one of you.
+Horrah for Pull Requests!

 ---